SEESolutions-it/DpdlEngine/README.md

 ## What does the Demo release of Dpdl provide?

-The Demo release of Dpdl is freely available and can be used to experiment the features of Dpdl and to develop small applications or utility tools.
+The Demo release of DpdlEngine is freely available with some limitations, and can be used to experiment the features of Dpdl and to develop small applications or utility tools.
+All auxiliary Dpdl libraries are released under the open-source GNU license.

-The Demo release Dpdl software package includes:
+The Dpdl Demo release Dpdl software package includes:

 	- The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine

-	- Java API interface to interact with the core DpdlEngine and subsystem

-	- Dpdl scripting language API
+	- Dpdl scripting engine with API libraries

-	- Example scripts located in ./DpdlScripts/ and ./DpdlLibs/ folder
+	- Example scripts (located in ./DpdlScripts/ and ./DpdlLibs/ folder)

-	- Example DpdlPacket ./DpdlServices/data/dpdl_PHONEBOOK.dpdl with corresponding
+	- Example DpdlPacket (dpdl_PHONEBOOK.dpdl) with corresponding
 	  Dpdl code definition file

 ## What is the DpdlClient console application?

-The DpdlClient console application included in the DpdlEngine Demo release exposes some functionalities of Dpdl via a command line console.
-The same functionalities can be accessed via the java or Dpdl scripting API.
+The DpdlClient console application included in the DpdlEngine Demo release is a small application that exposes some functionalities of Dpdl via a command line console.
+Dpdl scripting code can be executed and DpdlPacket The same functionalities can be accessed via the java or Dpdl scripting API.

 These are the console commands available:
 ```